 MARTIN: Have you found yourself racially profiling internally?

 COATES: Oh, of course.
-I can't sit here and tell you that if I see, you know, a group of young black men standing on the corner in Harlem I look at them the same way as I look at, you know, a group of young white women standing on the corner in Chelsea.
+I can't sit here and tell you that if I see, you know, a group of young, black men standing on a corner in Harlem, I look at them the same way as I look at, you know, a group of young, white women standing on a corner in Chelsea.
 Of course.
 And, of course, race is part of that.
 But I have to have a conversation with myself.
-Because I'll tell you, there have been several times when I thought one thing was going on and it was another thing that was going on.
+Because I'll tell you, there have been several times when I thought one thing was going on, and it was another thing that was going on.
 It happens a lot.
 And I would hate to think that I was working on that kind of logic and I was carrying a gun.
-But it's not the impulse that bothers me, which I feel, you know, none of us are perfect.
-But to adopt it as policy; when policymakers decide to reward our worst impulses, I think we're in trouble.
+But it's not the impulse that bothers me - which I feel, you know, none of us are perfect.
+But to adopt it as policy - when policymakers decide to reward our worst impulses - I think we're in trouble.

 COATES: Yeah.
-See, there's all this business about the talk, right, which does happen in African-American homes.
-But I think one of the things that's missing - this is the air.
-It's very hard to grow up to reach my son's age - age 13 - as an African-American and not know that.
-So, I say that you have to understand that that's my conversation with him.
+See, there's all this business about the talk - right? - which does happen in African-American homes.
+But I think one of the things that's missed it that this is the air.
+It's very hard to grow up to reach my son's age - age 13 - as an African-American, and not know that.
+So I say that, but you have to understand that that's my conversation with him.
 That's being verified in events all around.
 My son is aware of Trayvon Martin.
-My son, you know, knows what happened there.
-I mean, not just 'cause I told him.
+My son, you know, knows what happened there - I mean, not just 'cause I told him.
 It's really, really difficult to be black and not get that message.

 MARTIN: Ta-Nehisi Coates is a writer and senior editor for The Atlantic.
 He joined me from our studios in New York.
 Thanks so much for talking with us, Mr. Coates.

 COATES: Thank you for having me.